SherbyRobotics/racecar/doc/README.md

 ```
 If the charger is not already in NiMH Mode:
-- Press "Batt.
-Type" until you get "Program Select NiMH Batt"
+- Press "Stop" and then "Inc" until you get "NiMH Batt"

 To set the charger into Discharge -> Charge Mode:

 - Press "Start"
 - If the Current is other than 2.0A, press "Start" once and adjust value with "Dec." and "Inc.", then press "Start" once to confirm
 - Press "Inc." until you find "NiMH Discharge"
-- Press "Start" to adjust values: 0.1A and 1.2V
+- Press "Start" to adjust values: 0.1A and 1.4V
 - Press "Inc." Until you find "NiMH Cycle"
 - Press "Start" to adjust cycle to "DCHG>CHG" (discharge, then charge)
 - Hold "Start" until the charger commences the cycle.
-You must hold it for quite a few seconds...
 ```
+* The Charger user manual can be found here.

 # The Killswitch